relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 **Step 2: Adjust Office 365 permissions**

->   **NOTE:** Settings for On Premises exchange are very similar to Office 365.
-Setting user permissions only applies if you are using Basic Authentication or OAuth Resource Owner Password Credential Grant (see authorization.md for more details)
+Settings for On Premises exchange are very similar to Office 365.
+Setting user permissions only applies if you are using Basic Authentication or OAuth Resource Owner Password Credential Grant (see authorization.md for more details).
+{: .info }

 1. Log into the Office 365 Admin Center